joshuaisaact/Wooster-server/README.md

 **Steps to Initialize the Database**

-Install Dependencies: Ensure that all dependencies are installed by running:
+1. **Install Dependencies**: Ensure that all dependencies are installed by running:
 ```
 npm install
 ```

-Run Migrations: Drizzle will automatically create and apply the necessary database tables and schema defined in the project.
+2. **Run Migrations**: Drizzle will automatically create and apply the necessary database tables and schema defined in the project.
 To ensure the database is fully initialized or updated, run:
 ```
 npm run drizzle
 ```